openframeworks/ofSite/_documentation/graphics/ofTrueTypeFont.markdown

 Sets the size of the space ' ' character.

 This number, which defaults to 1.0, scales the width of the letter 'p' for the space.

+Parameters:
+size Scales the width of the letter 'p' for the space.